Looking for powerful WordPress SEO tips? (that works really well in no time at all). Keep reading 👇

 Of course, this is not just the only way to compress the images.

-There are millions of other ways which you can do outside of WordPress as well.
+There are millions of other ways that you can do outside of WordPress as well.
 Check out this article to learn more about image compression for the web.

 Caching is an important part of increasing website speed for any WordPress site.